 I should have posted this on or before Christmas.
 I should have pressed my brain juices to come up with something special for this holiday season.
 Come to think of it, I have been doing nothing productive this vacation.
 But I choose not to.
 I opted to wait until my mind is clear for this year taught me a rather peculiar lesson – to slow down.
 Being fast has its own advantage, but the satisfaction it brings also vanishes into thin air proportional to its speed.
 This… is the Christmas message I received this year.

 Compared to other mountains in Cebu, Babag Range does not have a cinematic summit view.
 Its thick vegetation provides ample shade but does not spare any hiker from the raging heat of the sun.
-However, on this visit, because of the low pressure area building, no sunray infiltrated and thick fog began to cloud as went up.
+However, on this visit, because of the low pressure area building in the Philippine Area of Responsibility, no sunray infiltrated and thick fog began to cloud as we reached higher elevations.
 Babag Range totally looked different!

 I’m glad Debby bugged me.

 I’m grateful that Sir Jude initiated such activity even if he’s not feeling well.

 I’m happy to have encountered those locals and fellow outdoor friends.